samumantha/EODIE/docs/Galaxy.rst

 |pic4a|  |pic4b|

-Figure 4. *Follow the progress of the job in the History-panel*.
+Figure 4. *Follow the progress of the job in the History-panel*. *Below is the resulted NDVI csv*.

-.. |pic4a| image:: galaxy_fig4.jpg
+.. |pic4a| image:: figure4.png
   :width: 400
   :alt: Figure 4.
 History-panel

 .. |pic4b| image:: galaxy_fig4b.png
-  :width: 400
+  :width: 800
   :alt: Figure 4.
 History-panel
 ..